SoeRatch/deep-research-ai-agent/README.md

 1. **Validation:** Currently uses keyword overlap; semantic similarity would be better
 2. **Rate Limiting:** Configured but not actively enforced (relies on API limits)
 3. **Caching:** No persistent cache between runs
-4. **Personas:** Test personas are fictional for demonstration purposes

 ---